WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 sidebar_label: Command Reference
 ---

-Find a comprehensive description of each command available from the LiveData Migrator action prompt here.
-Review the [LiveData Migrator Operation](./operation-cli.md) guide for information on how to use the commands to perform migration.
+Looking to learn more about LiveData Migrator commands?
+This reference page includes a comprehensive description of each command available from the LiveData Migrator CLI.

-Each command description below includes the information available from the action prompt using the `help` command.
+Each command description includes the information available from the `help` command.
 Tab-completion will also give you guidance when entering commands on the available options and help auto-complete the needed values.

-:::info
+:::tip
-Should you need clarification on any configuration items shown in the UI, you will also find them here (located with the equivalent CLI mandatory and optional parameters).
+You can also find information about UI configuration items here.
+Look for them in their equivalent CLI mandatory and optional parameters.
 :::

 ## Built-in commands